Canbelego: Company town

-Canbelego did not have local government, before 1958, and lay within the Unincorporated Western Division; it was in some ways a company town.
-That had advantages; the mine employed a doctor, who was also allowed to have a private practice in the village; the company provided a small hospital, in 1908, and a library, in 1907; and the village's electricity supply originally came from the mine.
+Canbelego did not have local government, before 1958, and lay within the Unincorporated Western Division; it was in many ways a company town.
+That had advantages; the mine employed a doctor, who was also allowed to have a private practice in the village; the company provided a small hospital, in 1908, and a library—known as Mount Boppy Miners' Library—in 1907; and the village's electricity supply originally came from the mine.
 The surface employees of the mine also fought fires in the village.
 However, not just the village's economy was dependent upon the mine, but most services too.
 Another disadvantage was that, without local government, the village could only rely on its Progress Committee, or the management of the mine, for advocacy to the New South Wales state government and its departments.